LMCF-IMG/Morphology_Yeast_Mitochondria/README.md

 As **inputs** the macro takes two images: 1. fluorescence image of mitochondria; 2.
 DIC image of corresponding yeast cells of the same field of view.
 DIC images are used to relate selected mitochondrial parameters to individual cells.

-A **microscope** used for the acquisition of both modalities: Olympus IX-71 inverted microscope with a 100x PlanApochromat objective (NA 1.4), GFP filter block exc. max.488, em. max.
+A **microscope** used for the acquisition of both modalities: Olympus IX-71 inverted microscope with a 100x PlanApochromat objective (NA 1.4), GFP filter block exc. max.
+488, em. max.
 507; Nomarski Differential Interference Contrast (DIC) mode.

 Fluorescence images of mitochondria (WILD Control/WILD Treated):
 ![Fluo-WILD-Pair](https://github.com/LMCF-IMG/Morphology_Yeast_Mitochondria/assets/63607289/0dbbf106-dc14-40f9-930c-456b582716d5)